 This isn’t as rare as the media would lead you to believe.
 Scholarships and voucher systems, whether privately or publicly funded, allow children to succeed in schools their families would otherwise have been unable to afford.
 In fact, empirical evidence overwhelmingly indicates that voucher programs improve racial integration in schools.

 Many of my students were unable to achieve their full potential in their neighborhood public schools.
-Their parents were growing frustrated with what their schools were teaching, and were growing worried about their school’s culture of drugs, promiscuity, and insubordination.
+Their parents were growing frustrated with what their children’s schools were teaching and were growing worried about the culture of drugs, promiscuity, and insubordination.

 In my experience, low-income and minority families who are given the opportunity to attend schools like the one where I teach are so thankful their kids are able to receive a quality education in a safe and edifying environment.